 - Share Cookie Recipes – Each guest will also need to bring recipe cards with their cookie recipe on them for each guest.
 Fun right?

 - Take Cookies Home – Since your guests are all going to be bringing cookies to share you’ll want to make sure you tell everyone to bring some extra containers so they can take home all of the cookies they will be receiving, or, you can provide boxes for your guests.
 I personally prefer to just bring my own reusable plastic containers.
 I go home with so many cookies that I usually stick half of them in the freezer so they stay fresh until I’m ready to eat them.

 Easy Cookie Exchange Recipes:

 The hardest part about hosting a cookie exchange is deciding what cookie to make!
 Here is a list of some of our favorite easy Christmas cookies for a cookie exchange including a recipe for Caramel Macchiato Cookie below!

-- Gingersnap Cookies
+- Gingersnap Cookies (with video!)

 - Soft Gingerbread Cookies

 - Berger Cookies